Dorianteffo/deploy_ec2/README.md

 REMOTE_USER: The value for this is ubuntu.

-Then with a simple `git push` the magic operate (we should set the Github actions workflow to run on pull request, but this just a POC)
+Then with a simple `git push` the magic operate (we should set the Github actions workflow to run on pull request, but this is just a POC)